jank-lang/jank-lang.org/resources/src/blog/2023-12-17-module-loading.md

 The equivalent function in Clojure JVM is `RestFn.getRequiredArity`, which returns the required fixed position arguments prior to the packed args.
-However, where Clojure JVM differs from jank is that Clojure uses dynamic dispatch to solve this ambiguity whereas jank does its own overload matching, for performance reasons.
+However, where Clojure JVM differs from jank is that Clojure uses dynamic dispatch to solve this ambiguity whereas jank does its own fixed vs variadic overload matching, for performance reasons.

 To actually solve this problem, we need to know three things: